CBD Oil

 Increased Bioavailability

-Smoking hemp flower and inhaling the vaporized CBD will actually increase its bioavailability, a term that refers to a substance’s ability to be absorbed and used by the body.
-[11]
+Smoking hemp flower and inhaling the vaporized CBD increases its bioavailability.
+Bioavailability refers to a substance’s ability to be absorbed and used by the body.
+11

 Faster Than Other Methods

 One of the most noticeable effects of smoking hemp flower is the speed at which its CBD enters your bloodstream.
-When you inhale vaporized CBD it comes in contact with your lung’s network of capillaries almost immediately and can reach peak concentration in your bloodstream in just three minutes.12
+When vaporized CBD comes in contact with capillaries in your lungs, it reaches peak concentration in your bloodstream in just three minutes.12

 Are There Other Ways To Use Hemp Flower?

-In addition to smoking hemp flower or hemp pre-rolls, there are plenty of other ways that you can use hemp flower and unlock the CBD inside.
+In addition to smoking hemp flower or prerolls, there are plenty of other ways that you can use hemp flower and unlock the CBD inside.

 Vaporize Your Hemp Flower

-Vaporizing hemp flower is a lot like smoking hemp flower, but without the combustion and nasty ash.
-A lot of people prefer vaping to smoking for a number of reasons like smell, ease, and health.
+Vaporizing hemp flower is a lot like smoking hemp flower, but without the combustion and ash.
+A lot of people prefer vaping to smoking for a number of reasons, like smell, ease, and health.

 Extract The CBD From Your Hemp Flower